-Beyond Tactical Haggling: The Evolution of Clinical Vendor Negotiation
+Beyond Tactical Haggling: The Evolution of Strategic Vendor Negotiation

 The Cost of Information Asymmetry